 Section 1.
 Maritime Laws.
 It is the policy of the Corporation that Non-U.S. Citizens should beneficially own, individually or in the aggregate, no more than the Permitted Percentage of each class or series of the capital stock of the Corporation.
 To help ensure that at no time Non-U.S. Citizens, individually or in the aggregate, become the beneficial owners of more than the Permitted Percentage of the issued and outstanding shares of any class or series of capital stock of the Corporation, and to enable the Corporation to submit any proof that it is a U.S. Citizen as required by any applicable law or by any contract with the United States government (or any agency thereof) or any other Person, the Corporation shall have the power to take the actions prescribed in Sections 2 through 9 of this Article Five.
-The provisions of this Article Five are intended to ensure that the Corporation continues to qualify as a U.S. Citizen under the Maritime Laws so that the Corporation does not cease to be qualified under the Maritime Laws to own and operate vessels that may engage in dredging in the navigable waters of the United States to which the Coastwise Laws apply, or the transportation of merchandise and passengers between points or places in the United States to which the United States ecclusive economic zone to another point in the United States or on the high seas within the United States exclusive economic zone to another point in the United States or on the high seas within the United States ecclusive economic zone to another point in the provisions of this Article Five.
+The provisions of this Article Five are intended to ensure that the Corporation continues to qualify as a U.S. Citizen under the Maritime Laws so that the Corporation does not cease to be qualified under the Maritime Laws to own and operate vessels that may engage in dredging in the navigable waters of the United States and may transport dredged material, or in towing or the transportation of merchandise and passengers between pointsports or places in the United States to which the Coastwise Laws apply, or the transportation of valueless material or dredged material from a point in the United States or on the high seas within the United States exclusive economic zone to another point in the United States or on the high seas within the United States or on the high seas within the United States or Incorporation to implement the provisions of this Article Five.